nawfalshammari/burrow_exporter/README.md

 # burrow-exporter

-This project is a direct fork from https://github.com/solsson/burrow_exporter.
+This project is a hard fork from https://github.com/solsson/burrow_exporter.
 The additional content is support to have metrics about the number of active brokers in a cluster.

 ## Run with Docker